Lacing across the ankle area in “2-1-3” sequence reduces pinching and may help prevent painful “lace bite” in tightly laced boots or skates.

-Heavy boots such as work boots, logging boots and army boots as well as active footwear like ice skates and roller skates are often tightly laced in order to provide stability during vigorous activities.
-This tight lacing can cause the leather to pinch and press into the tendons on the ankle upper, which in turn can lead to a painful condition known as "lace bite".
+Heavy boots such as work boots, logging boots and army boots as well as active footwear like ice skates and roller skates are often tightly laced for stability.
+This tight lacing can cause the leather to pinch and press into the tendons on the ankle upper, which in turn can lead to a painful condition known as “lace bite”.

 The theory behind Two-One-Three Lacing is that the three overlapping crossovers form a very firm section that makes the boot less likely to pinch and instead conform more evenly to the bend in the ankle – especially during the “breaking-in” period.

 Note that Two-One-Three Lacing is probably not a good solution for someone already suffering “lace bite” and seeking relief.
 Instead, a more open method such as Gap Lacing is preferable because it actually removes pressure from the affected area.

 |10 pairs||157 cm||62 in||–1.4 cm||–0.6 in|

 • Longer shoelaces needed than those for basic Criss Cross Lacing.

 • If the original shoelaces are re-used, this method effectively shortens the ends.

 i have tried out some other styles just to see what they look like up close on my blazers...i really like the two-one-three style it's very comfortable.